MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/configuring-a-web-farm-using-iis-shared-configuration.md

 ---
-title: "Configuring a Web Farm Using IIS Shared Configuration | Microsoft Docs"
+title: "Configuring a Web Farm Using IIS Shared Configuration"
 author: rick-anderson
 description: "Managing large web farms with IIS and Windows Server 2008 has become simpler than ever.
-In this tutorial we will cover how to setup IIS 7.0’s new shared conf..." ms.author: iiscontent
+In this tutorial we will cover how to setup IIS 7.0’s new shared conf..." ms.date: 04/29/2008 ms.assetid: 2f9e335f-a6ce-48f4-aa3c-be48022bf979 msc.legacyurl: /learn/manage/managing-your-configuration-settings/configuring-a-web-farm-using-iis-shared-configuration msc.type: video
-manager: soshir
-ms.date: 04/29/2008
-ms.topic: article
-ms.assetid: 2f9e335f-a6ce-48f4-aa3c-be48022bf979
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/managing-your-configuration-settings/configuring-a-web-farm-using-iis-shared-configuration
-msc.type: video
 ---